thehai5622/GO_GIN_example/README.md

 # RESTful API with Go and Gin framework Example
-In project, I use MySQL on Docker and running on Local.
+In project, CRUD with 'task' use MySQL on Docker and running on Local.
 Have enjoy it :)))

 # Env example
 Create file ".env" in Root folder project if it doesn't exist and content is below